adamhleslie/WarmGun/README.md

 Create a branch for each feature you are working on, with a descriptive name!
 Only merge it to master when your feature is verified finished and working
 If you want a branch to be a sub-branch use a forward slash, eg "parent-branch/child-branch"
-When the project is due, we will turn in whatever the master branch builds

 ## Naming Comventions
 Classes should be UpperCamelCase